 Why Choose Faux Wood Panels?

-Once you’ve decided on the look that you want for a room, you’ll have to choose whether to use real wood or a faux wood option.
+Once you’ve decided on the look that you want for a room, you’ll have to choose whether to use a real wood or a faux wood option.
 It’s important to know what you’re getting with each one to be able to make the decision that’s best for you.

 Real wood is a popular choice because of its unique patterns, colors and textures.
 However, in addition to being more expensive, heavier and more time-consuming to install, real wood ceiling planks or panels are susceptible to water damage and rot.
 They also are vulnerable to wood-devouring insects like termites, which means you may need special protective treatments to maintain your ceilings.